TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 <br />
 <br />

 Now we will test our model for mean Average Precision, or mAP.
+We will run the model against both training and validation data sets.

 ### Creating Example Video

 This project comes with a 30 second video, project_video.mp4, shot from the dashboard of a car as it drives down the highway.
 Go ahead and view this video.
+Some of the frames from this video were used in the training process.

-The first thing we will do is create a copy of this video, input_video.mp4, placing Time Magazine covers in the video as if they are traveling down the road with the rest of the traffic.
-In order to do this, switch back to the yolovs_time_covers directory,
+The first thing we will do is create a copy of this video, `input_video.mp4`, placing Time Magazine covers in the video as if they are traveling down the road with the rest of the traffic.
+In order to do this, switch back to the `yolov3_time_covers` directory,

     >cd yolov3_time_covers